| |

 To

-catalyse, organize, conduct and follow-up
+catalyse, organize, conduct and

-conservation assessment and other workshops
+follow-up conservation assessment and

-and training exercises for Reptile specialists
+other workshops and training exercises

-of South Asia and public education projects as
+and public education projects as

 appropriate, nationally or regionally